-This unit will cover essential knowledge of landscape features and their management.
-Students will obtain theoretical and practical understanding of landforms, biogeography, effects of natural and man-made impacts (eg mining) on the sustainability of local ecosystems, erosion control, vegetation surveys, modern techniques of remediation, productive use of degraded land and rehabilitation success criteria.
-They will gain practical experience through field visits during residential school.
-Emphasis will be placed on Central Queensland landscapes with a broader understanding of Australian landscapes.
-All students are required to attend a Residential School.
+This unit will cover essential knowledge of natural and impacted (mining, urban and industrial) landscape features and their management.
+You will gain a theoretical and practical understanding of landforms, biogeography, and the effects of natural and man-made impacts on the sustainability of local ecosystems.
+You will also learn how erosion control, vegetation surveys, modern techniques of rehabilitation, productive use of degraded land and rehabilitation success criteria are used to return disturbed landscapes into sustainable or productive ecosystems.
+You will gain practical experience through field trips to disturbed and rehabilitated sites.
+The emphasis will be on Central Queensland sites with links to broader Australian landscapes.

 |Fraction of Full-Time Student Load||0.125|

 |Pre-requisites or Co-requisites||

 Students must have completed 72 units of credit.

 Important note: Students enrolled in a subsequent unit who failed their pre-requisite unit, should drop the subsequent unit before the census date or within 10 working days of Fail grade notification.
 Students who do not drop the unit in this timeframe cannot later drop the unit without academic and financial liability.
 See details in the Assessment Policy and Procedure (Higher Education Coursework).

 |Class Timetable||View Unit Timetable|

 All on-campus students are expected to attend scheduled classes – in some units, these classes are identified as a mandatory (pass/fail) component and attendance is compulsory.
 International students, on a student visa, must maintain a full time study load and meet both attendance and academic progress requirements in each study period (satisfactory attendance for International students is defined as maintaining at least an 80% attendance record).